patrikflorek/deepoo-1/SPECS.md

 - **Annotations:** Bitmap masks indicating object presence

 ## 3. Dataset Merging Strategy
 - The merging script will automatically extract any archives (e.g., .zip, .tar.xz) found in `data/raw/` into temporary subdirectories before merging.
+You will be prompted before overwriting existing extraction or cleaning up.
-- Merge both datasets into a unified format while preserving original train/val/test splits.
+- Both datasets are merged into a unified format while preserving the original train/test split ratio (80/20 as in cut_1000x1000_20230117).
+- If a mask is missing for any image, an all-zero (background) 1-bit PNG mask is created automatically with the same size as the image.
-- Output merged datasets to `data/processed/{train,val,test}/`.
+- Output merged datasets to `data/processed/{train,test}/images` and `data/processed/{train,test}/masks`.
+- Filenames are prefixed with the dataset name for uniqueness.
 - Normalize annotation formats if necessary.
 - Handle different image sizes:
   - Decide on a common input resolution (e.g., resize all images to 720x960 or 1000x1000, or pad/crop as appropriate)